gniziemazity/CSIM/README.md

 # CSIM
-CSIM algorithm implemented in JAVA.
+CSIM algorithm for GPS trajectory similarity implemented in Java.
 More details can be found here: http://cs.uef.fi/mopsi/routes/grid/

 If use, please cite this paper: